ntoung/CodingAssessment/README.md

-# CodingAssessment
+# Coding Assessment
-This is my answers to the coding assessment.
+This is my answers to the coding assessment are included in answers.js.

 ### First, clone or download: